 - We monitor fuel consumption annually, to determine the potential to reduce generator sizes and related fuel volumes.

 - We require that LED festoon and tower lights are used to reduce energy consumption, and that onsite suppliers plan power distribution efficiently.

 Replace with Renewable Energy

-- Our aim is to use 100% renewable energy from either biofuel or mains supply by 2030, and this year we are fuelling Wilderness with 100% Hydrotreated Vegetable Oil (HVO), from a 70% share of total fuel in 2021.
+- Our aim is to use 100% renewable energy from either biofuel or mains supply by 2030, and in 2022 we fuelled Wilderness with 100% Hydrotreated Vegetable Oil (HVO), from a 70% share of total fuel in 2021.

 - HVO is a renewable biodiesel made from used cooking oil, which emits 90% less carbon dioxide equivalent (CO2e) when compared to using regular white diesel.

 - We assess our biofuel’s provenance, endeavouring to use European sources that are from a second-generation waste product such as used vegetable oil, not palm derived.

 - Battery storage solutions and solar hybrid generators are utilised at Wilderness in suitable areas, and we calculate the emissions savings they generate.

 We strongly recommend and promote low-carbon travel options.

 We offer emission-free travel in collaboration with Red Fox Cycling, partner with national coach provider Big Green Coach, work with carshare company Go Car Share, and provide shuttle buses from Charlbury train station to provide lower-carbon alternatives to single-occupant car travel.